List of Translations

 Translation: I Think I Can Smell the Wind Burning (Hiro Yanagida)

-Given how much the image of wind meant to Takashi in the Kazemachi period (and continued to), one commenter in Japanese wondered whether the title of I Think I Can Smell the Wind Burning (Yanagida/Matsumoto) alludes to to the disintegration of Happy End.
+Given how much wind meant to Takashi in the Kazemachi period (and continues to), one commenter in Japanese has wondered whether the title of I Think I Can Smell the Wind Burning (Yanagida/Matsumoto) alludes to to the disintegration of Happy End.
 The timing works out.
 The mixture of weariness and beauty in Hiro's arrangement and vocal delivery gives it the right mood too.
-"It's all so lovely," but the imagery is violent.
+"It's all so lovely," but the imagery is so violent.

 This came out the same year as Hiro, Takashi, and Mao's Sons of Sun album, and while the songwriting voice is recognizable, it's a very different sort of record.
 On the one hand, Hiro learned from his mistake and got Takashi lyrics on every song with vocals.
 On the other, half the running length is instrumentals: two solo piano pieces that lean abstract; one fun bit of lounge/surf/exotica (or maybe just samba, as the title suggests), and ten minutes of free jazz to close.